Yangon, Bagan, Mandalay, Inle Lake

 From the awe inspiring monasteries & temples to the simplicity of the soft spoken people, Burma stands out from the rest of Southeast Asia.
 It might be the least visited & explored country in that part of the world & that is what makes it so special.
 The hospitality of the locals make you feel like you are the first foreigners they have ever seen.
 It is truly a feast for the eyes in every direction and a place that will stay in your heart forever.

-Boating is a way of life
+Living by the water is a way of life

-The faces are priceless
+The faces are stunning everywhere

 Burma is Back!